Below is a list of frequently asked questions about volunteer opportunities in Montgomery Parks.

 We would like to adopt a park, do you have a program like that?

-I am signed up as an individual volunteer but I am volunteering as part of a larger organization – can I “bank” my hours with my group?
+I am signed up as an individual volunteer, but I am volunteering as part of a larger organization – can I “bank” my hours with my group?

 That is possible if your group has an existing record with our office.
-Many membership organizations like the Potomac Appalachian Trail Club or “Friends of” and corporate groups want to track hours contributed by their members for a variety of reasons including grant writing or matching programs.
+Many membership organizations like the Potomac Appalachian Trail Club or “Friends of” and corporate groups want to track hours contributed by their members for a variety of reasons, including grant writing or matching programs.

 Why do you collect hours information?

-Do you take court ordered service?
+Do you take court ordered community service?

-We participate with the Alternative Community Service (ACS) program of Montgomery County.
-If you are an adult and ordered to perform service or are seeking service hours in advance of a court appearance, please call ACS at 240-777-5409.
+We participate in the Alternative Community Service (ACS) program of Montgomery County.
+If you are an adult ordered to perform service or are seeking service hours before a court appearance, please call ACS at 240-777-5409.
+We also participate in the Teen Court for those under 18.
+Contact the Volunteer Service Office directly to discuss potential opportunities.
+We only allow participants seeking mandated service within those two programs to volunteer in Montgomery Parks.